Elio Motors: Criticism

 In January 2019, Elio stated: "The production date is estimated to be 76 weeks from the timely and successful completion of our current and subsequent fundraising efforts.
 The timing and availability of the funds can move and we will do everything we can to keep the project moving forward by utilizing each piece of funding received, as we receive it."

-This lack of an actual product over a near-decade long span has caused critics to call their car vaporware.
+This lack of an actual product over a near-decade long span caused critics in 2013 to call their car vaporware.